Vonage/vonage-php-sdk-core/README.md

 Over time, the Vonage APIs evolve and add new features, change how existing features work, and deprecate and remove older methods and features.
 To help developers know when deprecation changes are being made, the SDK will trigger an `E_USER_DEPRECATION` warning.
-These warnings will not stop the exectution of code, but can be an annoyance in production environments.
+These warnings will not stop the execution of code, but can be an annoyance in production environments.

-To help with this, by default these notices are supressed.
+To help with this, by default these notices are suppressed.
 In development, you can enable these warnings by passing an additional configuration option to the `\Vonage\Client` constructor, called `show_deprecations`.
 Enabling this option will show all deprecation notices.